-The beautiful koi have captivated humans and brightened their ponds since at least the 19th century.
+Koi fish have fascinated their owners and brightened their ponds for hundreds of years.
 People who have some money in the bank aren’t shy about paying great sums for a champion fish of noble lineage.
-There are at least 16 types of koi, each with its own pattern of colors.
-Moreover, each variety of koi has its own meaning, from wealth to good luck to love and friendship.
+There are 16 main types of koi, each with its own pattern of colors.
 Read on for more information about these remarkable fish.

 5 Incredible Koi Facts!